gvwilson/thirdbit/src/fiction/iffy/index.md

 "But—"

 "Come on."
-Aunt Naggie took Iffy's arm in hers and practically dragged her foster daughter along the street.
+Aunt Naggie took Iffy's hand in hers and practically dragged her foster daughter along the street.
 "We don't want t' miss 'im."